GOAT (sports culture): Related imagery and terms

 The goat emoji as it appears on Twitter.
 On social media, athletes who are considered GOATs are often associated with the animal.

 Since the popularization of term GOAT, athletes have begun to be associated with the animal.
 During training camp in 2017, Tom Brady's teammates on the New England Patriots celebrated his 40th birthday by bringing five live goats to the team's facility, representing each of his then five Super Bowl championships.
 The goat emoji is used in social media posts, often by general users but also by athletes themselves.
 The Wall Street Journal (WSJ) reviewed data covering a two-year period from 2017 to 2019, finding that "on any given day, there are roughly 40,000 tweets with the goat emoji".
 The WSJ also found that a significant sports moment was related to each of the top 20 single-day usages of the emoji, with Brady's win in Super Bowl LI leading to the highest single-day of over 330,000 tweets using the emoji, representing a 750% uptick.
 Twitter has implemented special goat-themed emojis to render for specific hashtags during sporting events.
 For the Summer Olympics in 2021, the Twitter hashtag for gymnast Simone Biles ("#SimoneBiles") was accompanied by an emoji of a goat in a sparkling red leotard.
 Biles herself has worn leotards emblazoned in rhinestones in the shape of a goat.
-After Ichiro Suzuki was inducted into the National Baseball Hall of Fame in 2025, the team he was most associated with during his playing career–the Seattle Mariners–released a "digital short" in which he is featured ushering a goat through the team's clubhouse.
-American basketball player Stephen Curry, often included by those in sports media as in the conversation for the GOAT at his position (point guard), is serving as a producer for Goat, an animated film scheduled for release in 2026.
+After Ichiro Suzuki was inducted into the National Baseball Hall of Fame in 2025, the team he was most associated with during his playing career—the Seattle Mariners—released a "digital short" in which he is featured ushering a goat through the team's clubhouse.
+American basketball player Stephen Curry, often included by in the conversation for the GOAT at his position (point guard), served as a producer for Goat, an animated film released in 2026.